ryakkalauncc/4122project1/README.md

 <h2>Findings/Analysis</h2>
 <b>
+Through my findings I came to the conclusion that
 Highlights key insights and why they matter (impact/implications) What to include:
 Insights and implications (what should we learn? why does it matter?)